peercoin/rfcs/text/0001-exponential-pos-target-for-block-time-stabilization/0001-exponential-pos-target-for-block-time-stabilization.md

 ## Advantages

 * Proof-of-Stake blocks are staked at a much more stable rate closer to the target rate.
+* To produce multiple blocks in a row, an attacker needs to dominate the network for a larger timespan.
 * The competitive advantage of staking a wide timerange is greatly reduced.
-* Staking multiple non-future blocks in a row is much harder due to the previous point and the reduced advantage of network latency.
+* The influence of network latency on block creation, provided it is an order of magnitude lower than the expected block spacing, is greatly reduced.
 * Chance-to-stake pre-calculation accuracy is reduced, incentivizing more continuous staking.
 * Block timestamps differ less from the actual creation time.